 The Metroparks Natural Resources Department oversees and manages undeveloped land throughout the 13 Metroparks.
 The goal of the Natural Resources Department is to protect and restore significant elements of natural diversity while balancing ecological stewardship with compatible recreational uses.

 The natural diversity of the Metroparks is reflected in the number of unique habitats, animals, and plants found throughout the parks.
-For example, Metro Beach and Lake Erie are home to remnants of the disappearing Great Lakes coastal marshes; Kensington, Stony Creek, and Indian Springs host healthy populations of the rare Eastern Massasauga rattlesnake; and a population of mullein foxglove at Oakwoods is one of only two known in the state of Michigan.
+For example, Lake St. Clair and Lake Erie are home to remnants of the disappearing Great Lakes coastal marshes; Kensington, Stony Creek, and Indian Springs host healthy populations of the rare Eastern Massasauga rattlesnake; and a population of mullein foxglove at Oakwoods is one of only two known in the state of Michigan.
 The Natural Resources Department actively protects and manages these precious resources, often calling upon volunteers to lend a helping hand.

 | ↑ back to top|